Buddhika-Velaris/JIRA-Branch-Creator/README.md

 You can install this extension through:

 1. The VS Code Marketplace
-2. Search for "JIRA Branch Creator"
+2. Search for "Velaris Branch Creator"

 ### 🔧 How to Configure